plumier/plumier/readme.md

 ## Motivation

-> Read the full story on [Hacker Noon](https://hackernoon.com/i-spent-a-year-to-reinvent-a-node-js-framework-b3b0b1602ad5) about motivation and design behind it created

 Plumier primarily created for full stack developer who spend more time working on the UI side and focus on creating a good user experience.
 Plumier comes with some built-in production-ready features that make creating secure JSON Api fun and easy.

 ### Lightweight